slouakde/GameOfLife_Kata/README.md

    + For every Multiple of 3 write Fizz
    + For every Multiple of 5 write Buzz
    + For every Multiple of 3 and 5 write FizzBuzz
    + Otherwise write the FizzBuzz counters current number
+ - In addition :
+   + Every time "Fizz" is written, a glider is created travelling right from x: 2, y: 12
+   + Every time "Buzz" is written, a glider is created travelling right from x: 11, y: 2
+   + Every time "FizzBuzz" is written, a glider is created travelling left from x: 4, y: 36